thibaudcolas/talks/README.md

 [Talks](http://talks.thib.me)
 =====

 Public talks in either french or english, given at various events.
+All tallks are available on [http://talks.thib.me/](http://talks.thib.me/).

 ## Done